seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 A business that this night may execute,
 To-morrow, cousin Percy, you and I
 And my good Lord of Worcester will set forth
-To meet your mother and the Scottish power,
+To meet your father and the Scottish power,
 As is appointed us, at Shrewsbury.
 My father Glendower is not ready yet,
 Not shall we need his help these fourteen days.